-• First Amendment Defense Act: SB 284 was merged by the Senate Rules Committee into the House-approved HB 757.
+First Amendment Defense Act: SB 284 was merged by the Senate Rules Committee into the House-approved HB 757.
 GCADV opposes HB 757 in its amended form, as it would prohibit the government from taking any adverse action against nonprofit organizations that discriminate against LGBT people, single mothers, and sexually active straight couples by denying them services based on religious beliefs.
 Victims of domestic violence who fall into these categories could legally be denied the services that many nonprofits are contracted with the state of Georgia and given taxpayer dollars to provide, services such as shelter and other housing, food assistance, medical assistance, and other services essential for safety and well-being.
 Such discrimination could jeopardize the federal funds many nonprofits receive which strictly prohibit them from denying services to specific populations, particularly LGBT individuals.

 On February 19, the Senate passed the amended HB 757.
 The House must now vote to Agree or Disagree with the bill as amended.
+Governor Deal has signaled that he disapproves of the bill in its current form.